Introduction

 Before you begin

-• Registered a web app with the necessary scopes for your use case.
-If you have not created an application, open the My Apps page under your Profile menu to create one.
+• A registered web app.
+If you have not created an application, open the My Apps page under your Profile menu and click the Register New button.
 For this guide, the application type is Web App.

-• This tutorial requires a redirect URI of https://developer.bentley.com/redirect-tutorial.
-Please add this redirect URI to the App Details for your application.
+• A redirect URI of https://developer.bentley.com/redirect-tutorial.
+Add this redirect URI during app registration, or on the App Details for a previously registered application.
 The App Details page can be accessed through the My Apps page.

 Note

-There is an optional step at the end of the tutorial that enables you to validate the token you received beyond the successful HTTP response.
-If you would like to perform this step, your app must have the users:read scope assigned.
+There is an optional step at the end of the tutorial that enables you to test the token you received beyond the successful HTTP response.

 Web applications can use the OAuth 2.0 Authorization Code Flow to enable data owners to authorize third-party apps to access user data.
 This flow includes features like customer login and consent handling to obtain authorization from the resource owner.